Press Releases

 587-785-1836

-BuildForce Canada expects that approximately 7,600 workers, or nearly 19% of its 2022 labour force, will retire by 2032.
-At the same time, the industry is expected to attract an estimated 8,700 new workers under the age of 30 from the local population.
-This trend shows that industry efforts to boost recruitment to meet future needs are working, and that the industry should be able to meet its anticipated labour force demands throughout the forecast period.
+BuildForce Canada expects that approximately 9,100 workers, or about 20% of the province’s 2023 labour force, will retire by 2033.
+At the same time, the industry is expected to attract an estimated 10,200 new workers under the age of 30 from the local population.
+When combined with employment growth created by rising construction demands, the industry could be left with a shortfall of 2,900 workers that will need to be recruited from outside the local construction labour force.

-“The development of skilled tradespersons in the construction industry takes years, and most often requires participation in a provincial apprenticeship program,” said Ramona Coey, Executive Director of the Mechanical Contractors Association of Manitoba.
-“After years of declines, it was encouraging to see industry efforts to promote careers in the trades bearing some fruit as evidenced by the recent upswing in new registrations in Manitoba’s 17 largest trade programs.
-It is important this momentum is not lost as we work to fill the labour shortage experienced in several key trades.”
+“The development of skilled tradespersons in the construction industry takes years, and most often requires participation in a provincial apprenticeship program,” says Ramona Coey, Executive Director of the Mechanical Contractors Association of Manitoba.
+“After years of declines, it was encouraging to see a record level of new apprentice registrations in Manitoba’s 17 largest trade programs.
+However, with projected shortfalls, the Government of Manitoba must develop an industry-informed labour strategy promoting skilled trades as a viable career.
+Manitoba’s construction industry builds Manitoba and is the gateway to economic development.”

-In 2022, there were approximately 5,930 women employed in Manitoba’s construction industry.
-Of them, only 26% worked directly in on-site construction.
-Women represented just 4% of the 38,600 tradespeople employed in Manitoba’s industry in 2022.
-All figures are virtually unchanged from 2021.
+In 2023, there were approximately 6,380 women employed in Manitoba’s construction industry.
+Of them, 34% worked directly in on-site construction.
+Women represented just 5% of the 42,300 tradespeople employed in Manitoba’s industry in 2023.

 The Indigenous population is another under-represented group that presents recruitment opportunities for Manitoba’s construction industry.
 In 2021, Indigenous workers accounted for approximately 17% of the province’s construction labour force.
 That figure was the highest among all provincial labour forces and is notably higher than the share of Indigenous People represented in the overall labour force (13%).
 As the Indigenous population is the fastest growing in Canada and Indigenous workers seem predisposed to the pursuit of careers within the sector, there may be scope to further increase the recruitment of Indigenous People into the province’s construction industry.

-The construction industry is also committed to the recruitment of newcomers to Canada.
-Based on historical settlement trends, Manitoba is expected to welcome an average of just over 11,000 newcomers every year through 2032, making the immigrant population a key potential source of labour force growth.
-Currently, newcomers and more established immigrants make up about 15% of the province’s construction workforce.
+The construction industry is also committed to the recruitment of newcomers to Canada to meet anticipated labour market requirements.
+Based on current trends, Manitoba is expected to see elevated levels of immigration over the forecast period.
+This will make newcomers a key contributor to the industry’s labour force.
+Currently, newcomers and more established immigrants make up about 16% of the province’s construction workforce.
 This figure is notably lower than the share in the overall provincial labour force.

 BuildForce Canada is a national industry-led organization that represents all sectors of Canada’s construction industry.
 Its mandate is to support the labour market development needs of the construction and maintenance industry.
 As part of these activities, BuildForce works with key industry stakeholders, including contractors, proponents of construction, labour providers, governments, and training providers to identify both demand and supply trends that will impact labour force capacity in the sector, and supports the career searches of job seekers wanting to work in the industry.
 BuildForce also leads programs and initiatives that support workforce upskilling, workforce productivity improvements, improvements to training modalities, human resource tools to support the adoption of industry best practices, as well as other value-added initiatives focused on supporting the industry’s labour force development needs.
 Visit www.buildforce.ca.